icfpc-unagi/icfpc2021/README.md

 One approach is to use back-tracking search with pruning (`src/bin/{zenkan.rs, zenkan2.rs. ...}`).
 We placed vertices one by one, and pruned by using metrics such as distances.

-The other approach is conduct manual work.
+The other approach is to conduct manual work.
 We developed GUI (`gui/...`) and spent plenty of time to search solutions by hand.

 ### Heuristic Approaches